jkhurdan/A11yTraining/WebContent/Headings.md

 ```

 ### Appropriately nest headings
-Each heading should be appropriately nested as in the eample below, following a logical order.
+Each heading should be appropriately nested as in the example below, following a logical order.
 ```html
 <h1> Main Topic </h1>
   <h2> Comparison </h2>